Federal Funding Emergency

 For every $1 invested in a preservation project, $11 of state economic activity is generated.

-Nearly 11 million “history tourists” come to Rhode Island each year, representing 1/3 of visitors to the state every year.
+Nearly 11 million “history tourists” come to Rhode Island each year, representing 1/3 of visitors to the state.